ringcentral-tutorials/oauth-js-demo/README.md

 ## Overview

-This is a quick 3-legged OAuth demo that runs using client-side JavaScript with the [RingCentral JavaScript SDK](https://github.com/ringcentral/ringcentral-js) v3.x.
+This is a quick 3-legged OAuth Authorization Code flow demo that runs using client-side JavaScript with the [RingCentral JavaScript SDK](https://github.com/ringcentral/ringcentral-js) v3.x.

 ## Installation